Skip to main content

 2. They enter their company email and click Sign in with SSO.

-3. Invent looks up your SSO configuration and redirects them to your IdP.
+3. Invent resolves your SSO configuration from the email domain and redirects them to your identity provider.

-If you’ve restricted Google and email-code sign-in on the Access Policy, SSO becomes the only way in for users on your domain.
+If Google and email-code sign-in are both disabled on the Access Policy, SSO becomes the only available path for users on your verified domains.
 See the full sign-in flow →

 Plan Limits